nqminds/edgesec.github.io/docusaurus/docs/devices.md

 ### Known Unsupported USB WiFi Modems

-EDGESec relies on VLAN tagging to separate the network into individual subnets, allowing control of communication between devices on separate subnets (see [Network Control](./control.md)).
+EDGESEC relies on VLAN tagging to separate the network into individual subnets, allowing control of communication between devices on separate subnets (see [Network Control](./control.md)).